coccoinomane/trim-ratio/README.md

 * Get rid of the `u_pad` parameter, which is confusing.
 * Instead of just giving `h_pad` the user should be able to specify either horizontal padding (both `left_pad` and `right_pad`) or vertical padding (both `top_pad` and `bottom_pad`).
 The `smarttrim` script by Fred should provide inspiration on how to parse these arguments.
+* Use `printf` instead of `echo` to print floating points to screen so that you can round them.

 ## CREDITS